 You may be given pain medication for pain or discomfort from the procedure or from having to lie flat and still for a prolonged period.

 You may resume your usual diet after the procedure, unless your doctor decides otherwise.

-Once you have completed the recovery period, you may be discharged to your home unless your doctor decides otherwise.
+Once you have recovered, you may be able to go home, unless your doctor decides otherwise.
 In some cases after a procedure for a ruptured aneurysm, a transfer to a rehabilitation facility may be necessary to help continue recovery from damage that may have occurred as a result of the ruptured aneurysm.

-Generally, a cerebral angiogram will be performed periodically after the procedure to assess the effectiveness of the coiling procedure.
-The first angiogram may be performed about one month after the procedure.
-Additional cerebral angiograms and/or other imaging procedures, such as MRI or MRA may be performed at intervals to be determined by your doctor based on your condition and the results of previous postcoiling imaging procedures.
+Generally, a cerebral angiogram will be done periodically after the procedure make sure the coiling is working.
+The first angiogram may be done about one month after the procedure.
+Additional cerebral angiograms and/or other imaging procedures, such as MRI or MRA may be done at intervals to be determined by your doctor based on your condition and the results of previous post-coiling imaging procedures.

 Your healthcare provider may give you other specific instructions about what you should do after an endovascular coiling.

 Before you agree to the test or the procedure make sure you know:

 - The name of the test or procedure

 - The reason you are having the test or procedure